 A Batman arc from the '80s involved Batman investigating the murder of a comic-book writer who worked on a Batman comic.
 At one point Bruce Wayne admits to himself, "I should have seen this coming."
 He mentioned that he couldn't risk copyrighting the Batman name without blowing the Secret Identity.
 The in-universe Batman comic, interestingly enough, portrayed the Caped Crusader as a penitent bat-headed demon who came to Earth to send criminals to Hell Ghost Rider-style.

-In The Multiversity, at least part of DC's output in the main DCU (Earth-0) is actually inspired by other Earths in The Multiverse; it's no longer limited to just one Earth.
+In The Multiversity, at least part of DC's output in the main DCU (Earth-0) is actually inspired by other Earths in The Multiverse; it's no longer limited to just one Earth as it was pre-Crisis on Infinite Earths (where DC's output in Earth-One, the main DCU, was inspired by the heroes of Earth-Two).
 Marvel Comics have a DC analogue in Major Comics, with their output being inspired by the heroes of Earth-7 and Earth-8.

 However, at least in the Marvel Universe, there is Canon evidence from comics such as She-Hulk and Fantastic Four that the exploits of the (in-universe) real live heroes are actually recorded in comics and sold to the general public.
 These comics (in the She-Hulk comics) are then used as evidence by lawyers defending and prosecuting super heroes and super villains.
 And, at least once, to save the world when all the characters had forgotten some hugely important fact or MacGuffin which they found out about by reading the comics.
 One wonders, though, if the comics published in-universe are the same as the Real Life ones, and the references to comics are infinitely recursive.
 But then one's head starts hurting.